“Great show tonight,” Troy compliments us. He hands me the keys; free drinks disable him again.

 “Okay.
 We did an actual song and dance to get the money, as well as selling Leonard Bernstein’s daughter’s song with her dad’s name on it.
 It’s the title of the musical now.”

 “The word is the movie’s a bomb but Liza comes out smelling sweet because of that one song.”

 “Marty’s not happy with us.
 He thinks we jinx him.
 His movie on our band never made it past Cannes.”

-“So you’re 18 years old and already helped produced two movies?”
+“So you’re 18 years old and already helped produce two movies?”

 “Why are you going to college?”